Grace Metalious, Author of Peyton Place

 Real-life inspiration for Peyton Place

-It was while living in Gilmanton, New Hampshire, where George was a principal, that Grace read about a girl who murdered her father after he sexually abused her repeatedly.
+It was while living in Gilmanton, New Hampshire, where George was a principal, that Grace read about a girl who murdered her father after his repeated sexual abuse.
 She hid him in their farm’s sheep pen, thus earning the case national headlines as “The Sheep Pen Murder.”

-This was her inspiration for the plot of a novel about the seedy underbelly of small town life.
-As her marriage disintegrated, she worked on The Tree and the Blossom, the novel that would be renamed Peyton Place by the astute editor who bought it.
+This was the seed of inspiration for one of the plot lines in this novel of the underbelly of small town life.
+She worked obsessively on The Tree and the Blossom, the novel that would be renamed Peyton Place by the astute New York editor who bought it.

 When the book was published in the fall of 1956, the contents would blow the lid off uptight midcentury America.
 Critics denounced it as wicked, nasty and squalid.

-The fact it was a woman author who had dared to write frankly on topics like incest, murder, and abortion made it seem even more shocking.
-Between the casual violence and racism, there were love scenes and secret trysts that were considered graphic for their time, but which might be tame by today’s standards.
+The fact a young woman had dared to write frankly on topics like rape, murder, and abortion made the novel all the more shocking.
+Between the casual violence and racism, there were love scenes and secret trysts that were considered graphic for their time, but which are pretty tame by today’s standards.

-Many libraries and book stores refused to stock it and it was banned in several countries.
-This naturally made it even more popular.
-Well-thumbed copies were passed between friends and teenagers were eager to share its racy content.
+Many libraries and book stores refused to stock Peyton Place, and it was banned in several countries, including Canada.
+Naturally, this made it even more popular.
+Well-thumbed copies were passed between friends; teenagers were eager to share its racy content.
 None of the shock or criticism kept it from becoming a huge bestseller.

 Success for a book, the end of a marriage

-The book’s massive success coincided with the end of Grace’s marriage and a tough time for her children who were taunted and shunned.
+The book’s massive success contributed to the deterioration of Grace’s marriage.
+It was a tough time for her children, who were taunted and shunned for their mother’s notoriety.
 Locals were outraged at what they perceived as having their dirty linen aired in public.

 Grace made statements to interviewers like: “Everybody who lives in town knows that’s going on.
 There are no secrets, but they don’t want outsiders to know,” and “To a tourist these towns look as peaceful as a picture postcard, but if you go beneath that picture … all kinds of strange things crawl out.”

-The publicity wagon and the glamorous lure of Hollywood added to the toll on Grace’s health and stability.
-She became dependent on alcohol and lived an increasingly extravagant lifestyle.
+The relentless publicity and the glamorous lure of Hollywood added to the toll on Grace’s health and stability.
+She became dependent on alcohol and lived extravagantly, well beyond her means.
 A second marriage to her manager T.J.
 Martin foundered and she struggled with her sequel Return to Peyton Place (1959) which was reputedly finished by a ghost-writer.

 The Tight White Collar (1960) and No Adam in Eden (1963) failed to have the same impact, though they have been the subjects of contemporary reconsideration.